d-w-arnold/aws-cdk-examples/README.md

 (*) For the CDK app starting point, search: `# ---------- CDK app ----------`

+This repo is supported by another repo: [aws-scripts-examples](https://github.com/d-w-arnold/aws-scripts-examples)

 ---

 ### Create a new CDK Project